-On one end of the spectrum are day-light basements, which have one or more sides at grade level (meaning, you can walk straight out and be on ground, no steps necessary).
-The other sides will be banked up against earth.
-On the day-light side, wells are not needed; you can install windows in the conventional fashion.
+Day-light basements have one or more walls at grade level.
+This means that you can walk straight out and be on the ground, no steps up necessary.
+The other sides of the basement will be banked up against earth.
+On the daylight side, window wells are not needed.
+You can install windows in a conventional manner.

-At the other end are basements that, except for the upper foot or so, are fully underground.
-When you install a window in such a basement, you need to dig a well on the exterior.
-The well is your opening to the outside world so that the window can bring in some measure of air and light.
-In some cases, these wells must be of specific dimensions in order to allow for exit in case of emergency.
+More common are basements that, except for the upper foot or two, are fully underground.
+When you install a window in such a basement, you need to create a type of dug-out on the exterior.
+This dug-out area is the window well.
+The window well is your opening to the outside world and it brings air and light to the basement.
+In some cases, window wells must be of specific dimensions to allow for egress in case of emergency.

-If your local building code requires that your basement window provide egress (access to the outside in case of emergency), then window well dimensions will be large.
-Not only that, but egress window wells may need to have some kind of steps or ladder system for occupants to use for escape.
+If your local building code requires that your basement window provide egress (access to the outside in case of emergency), then window well dimensions must be large.
+Not only that, egress window wells may need to have some type of step or ladder system for occupants to use for escape.